ciscoheat/superforms-web/src/routes/+page.md

 Superforms is a SvelteKit library that helps you with **server-side validation** and **client-side display** of forms.

-It enables you to use a Zod validation schema as a **single source of truth** for a form, with consistent handling of data and validation errors.
+It enables you to use a Zod validation schema as a **single source of truth**, with consistent handling of form data and validation errors.

 The API is minimal, basically a single method on the server and client, but is very flexible and configurable to handle every possible case of: